byui-cse/wdd-x99-course/source/module-01/sprint1-1.md

 ---
-title: Module 01: Sprint 1 : 1
+title: Module 01: Sprint 1 : 1 - Make a Map and Choose a Target
 body-class: index-page
 ---